What we do

 Previous projects

-Preparatory courses in Bulgarian language and literature with the main focus – preparation for the compulsory exams and external assessments in 4,7,10 grades.
-A total of 22 students participated in the different groups.
+The preparatory courses in Bulgarian language and literature were designed primarily to support students in preparing for the compulsory exams and external assessments in Grades 4, 7, and 10.
+A total of 22 students took part, divided into different groups based on grade level.

 English language course/November 2022-June 2023/

-Tailored to the individual abilities and aspirations of all those wishing to participate.
-It covered 30 people aged between 16 and 45, divided into 2 courses of 3 months each, led by a local teacher from 19 Elin Pelin Secondary School and an English-speaking teacher from the First English Language School.
+The program was tailored to the individual abilities and goals of each participant, offering an inclusive and supportive learning environment.
+It reached 30 people aged 16 to 45, organized into two separate 3-month courses.
+The training was led by a local teacher from 19 Elin Pelin Secondary School and an English-speaking teacher from the First English Language School.

 Bulgarian Language Course